MortezaSeydi/ideo-organizer/README.md

 # video-organizer

-run this code in your terminal :
+run this code in your terminal(in a direction taht contains `src` folder) :
 `export PYTHONPATH=${PWD}`

 THE INPUT PATH MUST BE AN ABSOLUT PATH